 £6m investment to allow Sunamp to scale up production of innovative heat batteries and progress international expansion from their East Lothian base.

-The Bank's investment in Sunamp's thermal energy storage technology primarily aligns to the Bank's net zero mission and also supports the innovation and place missions.
+The Bank's investment in Sunamp's thermal energy storage technology primarily aligns to the Bank's innovation mission and also supports the net zero and place missions.

 Through partnership with the University of Edinburgh, Sunamp has developed thermal energy storage technology, commonly referred to as heat batteries.
 These innovative products can be used in homes as well as commercial and industrial settings to replace or supplement existing solutions.

 The majority of final household energy consumption is heat and Sunamp's heat batteries significantly improve the efficiency of domestic heating systems.
 They are twice as efficient at storing heat than the next best alternative, resulting in lower energy usage.

 Funding from the Bank will allow the company to continue to scale up production at their factory in East Lothian and will enable Sunamp to work towards future fundraising that will help them deliver on their ambitions for further global growth.

 "This innovative Scottish business has developed technology which can make a significant positive impact on domestic and commercial heat provision.''Eilidh Mactaggart

 Units sold to date